top of page

 Vegetable Red Thai Curry

-I won't blame you if skip right over this because you're afraid it's going to be too hot.
-Because you'd be right.
+I won’t blame you if you skip right over this because you’re afraid it’s going to be too hot.
+You’d be right.
 The fresher the red curry paste, the better.

 Ingredients

-1 ¼ cups brown jasmine rice or long-grain brown rice, rinsed
+1 1/4 cups brown jasmine or long-grain brown rice, rinsed

 1 small white onion, chopped (about 1 cup)

-1 tbsp finely grated fresh ginger (about a 1-inch nub of ginger)
+1 tbsp fresh ginger, finely grated (from about a 1-inch piece)

-1 red bell pepper, sliced into thin 2-inch long strips
+1 red bell pepper, sliced into thin 2-inch strips

-1 yellow, orange or green bell pepper, sliced into thin 2-inch long strips
+1 yellow, orange, or green bell pepper, sliced into thin 2-inch strips

-3 carrots, peeled and sliced on the diagonal into ¼-inch thick rounds (about 1 cup)
+3 medium carrots, peeled and sliced on the diagonal into 1/4-inch rounds

 2 tbsp Thai red curry paste